mujeebnawaz/sass-dynamic/readme.md

 scripts
 ```

-Running the script with the as follows will store all the files except footer.scss in ```newcollection``` named collection.
+Running the script as follows will store all the files except footer.scss in ```newcollection``` named collection.

 ```bash
 ./scritps/scss-store -d ../sass-examples -e footer.scss -c newcollection